Transfer to the University of California (UC)

 - University of California, Santa Cruz (UCSC)

 Nearly a third of University of California (UC) undergraduates are transfer students.
 Students from California community colleges (CCC) can become eligible for admission to the UC by meeting specific requirements.
 The requirements described below represent the minimum academic standards students must attain to be considered for admission to the University.
 Meeting the minimum requirements does not guarantee admission to the University nor does it guarantee admission to a particular campus or major of the student's choice.
 Many campuses and majors receive more applications than they have spaces available.
+Admissions to the campus or program of choice often requires students to meet more demanding standards.
 To be more competitive, students should work toward meeting the specific major preparation courses and general education requirements for the campuses and majors they're interested in.

 I. Admission Requirements as Junior-Level Transfer